Adiater/Minatour_Automation/Progress/week_4.md

   * minimizer: This function is the wrapper function and also the function that is actually called by minimizer.py.
   * get_quality: This function first calls a shell script to get the quality of the input given to it (In case of blackscholes this is simply the line coverage).
 Then it calls a parser to actually get this quality.
 It returns this quality.
   * reduce_input: This is a function specifically written for Blackscholes.
 It cuts the input into half and returns the two halves in files temp_1 and temp_2.
+  * remove: This function removes a given file.

 One point to note for all these files is that all paths are given relative to the folder minimizer.py is in.